 The first type of risk is linked to the platforms on which you are investing in.
 Indeed, those platforms could go bankrupt, or simply be complete scams.
 That's actually the most important part of what you will have to do when investing in Peer-to-Peer lending.
 Luckily, there are now many sites with reviews of those platforms, made by people that actually invested their own money and that share the results with others.
 You also have nice reviews aggregate sites like TrustPilot where you can find what people think about a given platform.
 So overall, it's definitely possible to choose only the best platforms to invest in.

-The second argument against Peer-to-Peer lending is that there is no guarantee that the person you are lending money will actually pay you back.
-In theory this is true, but there are ways to avoid that as well.
+The second argument against Peer-to-Peer lending is that there is no guarantee that the person you are lending money to will actually pay you back.
+In theory, this is true, but there are ways to avoid that as well.
 One of the best ways I know is to only invest in loans that come with what is called a buyback guarantee (a lot of platforms now offer this option).
 This basically means that even if the borrower doesn't pay back (after a given amount of time, usually 60 days), you will get your money back.
 Therefore, by investing only in loans with this buyback guarantee & on good platforms, you are sure to really limit the risk of losing any money.

 Finally, the last risk I can see with Peer-to-Peer lending is that your money is basically stuck in loans as soon as you invest.
 Whereas this is true, it's also the case for most other types of investments, for example with real estate (you can't just sell your flat/house instantly).
 However, there is also an easy way to reduce that risk: you can simply invest in short-term loans only.
 Not only your money will be blocked for a much smaller amount of time, but also you will invest in a higher quality of loans as those tends to be the best loans on the platforms.
+Also, many platforms now have a secondary market, which allows you to sell your loans to other investors whenever you want.
+Some platforms, for example Mintos with their Invest & Access plan, even allow you to have completely liquid investments from which you can just withdraw at any time without penalties.

 Well first, Peer-to-Peer lending has great returns.
-You usually get above 7% of yearly yield, and it's not unusual to have platforms where the yields are above 12%.
-Compare that to other types of investment, for example, savings accounts which usually have yields around 1%.
+You usually get above 7% of annual yield, and it's not unusual to have platforms where the yields are above 12%.
+Compare that to other types of investment, for example savings accounts which usually have yields around 1%.
 So investing in Peer-to-Peer lending means that you will really make your money work hard for you, and it will allow you to quickly generate a decent amount of passive income with your portfolio.

 It's also a completely passive investment.
 I know a lot of people usually invest their first hard-earned money into real estate, just to find out that they will actually have to spend hours managing it.
 For me, a good investment should be completely passive, with literally no time spent on it except at the start, and then a few minutes every month to monitor it.
 Peer-to-Peer lending is exactly that: you need to do some work at the start to find good platforms for example, but after that everything can be automated and you'll only sit back and enjoy the returns :)